Zachary-Levesque/Mini-Tensor-Engine/README.md

 One important result is that threading helps big workloads much more than tiny ones, because extra threads also add overhead.

-## Why It Is Useful

-This project is useful because it shows:

-- real C++ systems work
-- correctness-first engineering
-- measurable performance improvement
-- a complete project that is also easy to present

 ## Main Folders

 - `src`: C++ engine, inference CLI, benchmark CLI